William Anthony Richardson: Life

 Richardson arrived as second mate aboard the British whaling ship Orion in San Francisco Bay in 1822, shortly after Mexico had won its independence from Spain.
 An English mariner who had picked up a fluency in Spanish during his travels, he jumped ship after meeting and dancing with a local woman, Maria Antonia Martinez, at an all-night fiesta.
 He quickly became an influential presence in the now-Mexican territory.
 By 1825, Richardson had assumed Mexican citizenship, converted to Roman Catholicism and married Maria Antonia Martinez (1803–1887), the eldest daughter of Ygnacio Martinez, commandant of the Presidio of San Francisco and, in 1842, grantee of Rancho El Pinole.
 His ambitions now expanding to land holdings of his own; Richardson submitted a petition to Governor Echeandía for a rancho on the headlands across the Golden Gate from the Presidio, to be called "Rancho Saucelito".
 The Spanish word saucelito is believed to refer to a small cluster of willows, a moist-soil tree, indicating the presence of a freshwater spring and/or creek (possibly Coyote Creek).

-Even before filing his claim, Richardson had used the fresh-water source to establish a watering station on the shores of what is now the town of Sausalito, selling fresh water to visiting vessels.
-Between Sausalito and the Tiburon Peninsula to the north is an inlet of San Francisco Bay, now called Richardson Bay, which formed part of the northern limit to Richardson's claim.
-However, his ownership of the land was legally tenuous: other claims had been submitted for the same region, and, at any rate, Mexican law reserved headlands for military uses, not private ownership.
-Richardson temporarily abandoned his claim and settled instead outside the Presidio, building the first two-story wood-frame house in the area and laying out the street plan for the pueblo of Yerba Buena (the old plaza is now Portsmouth Square).
-The small settlement was intended as a trading post and resupply point for ships visiting San Francisco Bay.
+Before filing his claim, Richardson had already capitalized on the freshwater source by establishing a watering station near the present-day town of Sausalito.
+This station provided fresh water to visiting vessels, serving as a lucrative venture.
+The inlet between Sausalito and the Tiburon Peninsula, known today as Richardson Bay, marked the northern boundary of Richardson's claim.
+However, his legal ownership of the land was shaky due to competing claims and Mexican laws that designated headlands for military purposes rather than private ownership.

+Recognizing the challenges to his claim, Richardson shifted his focus and settled outside the Presidio.
+There, he constructed the area's first two-story wood-frame house and laid out the street plan for the settlement of Yerba Buena, including a Spanish-style plaza now known as Portsmouth Square.
+The settlement aimed to serve as a trading post and supply point for ships navigating San Francisco Bay.
 Richardson's seafaring experience was instrumental in his also being appointed Port Captain, responsible for overseeing maritime commerce and often personally piloting arriving ships to their anchorage.

 After years of lobbying and legal wrangling, Richardson was given clear title to all 19751 acre of Rancho Saucelito on February 11, 1838.
 By 1841, he had sold his holdings across the bay and taken possession of the rancho, while still serving as port captain of Yerba Buena.
 He had financial problems in his later years and died in bankruptcy.